-1: Effective emergency and non-emergency communications among residents, businesses, visitors and City resources is an important foundation for building a City of neighborhoods where people feel safe.
-The technology infrastructure supports a safer community by enabling emerging technologies such as safe zone surveillance and shot spotter cameras and as well as The Emergency Operations Center.
+1: Effective emergency and non-emergency communications among City resources is an important foundation for building a City of neighborhoods where people feel safe.
+The technology infrastructure supports a safer community by enabling emerging technologies such as Safe Zone surveillance and Shot Spotter cameras, as well as The Emergency Operations Center.